Our Services For Your Kids

-Some children are given nitrous oxide/oxygen, or what is commonly called “laughing gas” to relax them for the treatment.
-Nitrous oxide/oxygen is a blend of two gases, oxygen and nitrous oxide.
+Some children are given “laughing gas” to relax them for the treatment.
+Laughing Gas is a blend of two gases, oxygen and N2O.
 The blend is given through a small breathing mask placed over the child’s nose.
 The gas merely relaxes the child.
 It does not put the child to sleep.
-While inhaling nitrous oxide/oxygen, your child remains fully conscious and keeps all natural reflexes.
+While inhaling Laughing gas, your child remains fully conscious and keeps all natural reflexes.

 The American Academy of Pediatric Dentistry recognizes this technique as safe and effective for treating children’s dental needs.
 The gas is mild, non-addictive, easily taken, and with normal breathing, quickly eliminated from the body.

 Most kids do quite well without any kind of extra medication to accomplish treatment.
 However, sometimes medications are needed to help kids to be comfortable and cooperate to accomplish extensive treatment.
 We administer these medications orally (by mouth).
 Sedative medications cause most children to become relaxed and drowsy.
 Unlike general anesthesia, sedation is not intended to make a patient unconscious or unresponsive.

 Sedation can be used safely and effectively when administered by a pediatric dentist who follows the sedation guidelines of the American Academy of Pediatric Dentistry.
 We will discuss sedation options and patient monitoring for the safety and comfort of your child.